-- 8.1 Regular liaison will be maintained with the above (6.2) outside agencies as appropriate for pupils with SEN Support or an EHC Plan. - 8.2 Regular liaison is maintained with local secondary schools/academies particularly with regard to transition issues. - 8.3 Our SEND Governor is Rebecca Ginger and she meets with the SENDCo half-termly.
+- 8.1 Regular liaison will be maintained with the above (6.2) outside agencies as appropriate for pupils with SEN Support or an EHC Plan. - 8.2 Regular liaison is maintained with local secondary schools/academies particularly with regard to transition issues. - 8.3 Our SEND Governor is Rebecca Ginger SENDCo meets half-termly with the SEN Governor.
 A rolling programme of meetings with both teaching staff and Teaching Assistants to discuss pupils and SEN issues helps to inform provision mapping and the need for further staff professional development.